tvl83/DeveloperDocumentation/src/content/robot-languages/oval-oval-language.md

 ---
 title: Oval - Language
 order: 4
-section: SPRK - EDU
+section: Robot Languages
 ---

 ### Overview
 Oval is a subset of the computer language C with a few extra features to support streaming and asynchronous communication.
 It provides 32-bit floating point and signed integer types but does not include pointers, structs, or unions
 ### The Ellipsis
 Since Oval programs are intended to be streamed, they never really "end".
-Every Oval fragment to be compiled and sent to the [Oval Virtual Machine ([OVM](/sprk-edu/oval-oval-virtual-machine))](/sprk-edu/oval-oval-virtual-machine) must end with:
+Every Oval fragment to be compiled and sent to the [Oval Virtual Machine ([OVM](/robot-languages/oval-oval-virtual-machine))](/robot-languages/oval-oval-virtual-machine) must end with:

 ```
 ...
 ```
-In order to actually turn off the [Oval Virtual Machine ([OVM](/sprk-edu/oval-oval-virtual-machine))](/sprk-edu/oval-oval-virtual-machine) use the statement
+In order to actually turn off the [Oval Virtual Machine ([OVM](/robot-languages/oval-oval-virtual-machine))](/robot-languages/oval-oval-virtual-machine) use the statement

 ```
 end;